Attempted assassination of Gamal Abdel Nasser: Assassination attempt

-Sound recording of 1954 assassination attempt on Nasser while he was addressing a crowd in Manshiyya, Alexandria.

 The assassination attempt took place on 26 October 1954, while Nasser was delivering a speech in Alexandria celebrating British military withdrawal, which was broadcast to the Arab world by radio.
 The gunman, a thirty-year old Muslim Brotherhood member named Mahmoud Abdel-Latif, was 25 ft away from Nasser and fired eight shots at him as he spoke from a third-floor balcony, but all missed Nasser.
 Two seated dignitaries were slightly injured by broken glass.

 While panic broke out among the audience, Nasser maintained his posture and raised his voice to appeal for calm.
 He then exclaimed the following with great emotion:My countrymen, my blood spills for you and for Egypt.
 I will live for your sake and die for the sake of your freedom and honor.
 Let them kill me; it does not concern me so long as I have instilled pride, honor, and freedom in you.
 If Gamal Abdel Nasser should die, each of you shall be Gamal Abdel Nasser ...
 Gamal Abdel Nasser is of you and from you and he is willing to sacrifice his life for the nation.